 “The ability to consistently produce and publish good content is one of the most difficult challenges to overcome, especially with tighter budgets.
 In a situation where budgets are more flexible, one can hire writers or assistants and buy technical capability to aid in the production flow.
 Tighter budgets get felt the strongest where small groups (or individuals) are trying to wear and execute multiple roles.
 Problems like writer’s block become more acute when there are fewer people to whom you can delegate responsibilities.”

-Finally, the last part of creating a content marketing strategy is tracking and measuring your performance.
+Finally, the last part of creating a content marketing strategy is tracking and measuring your performance with a marketing dashboard software.
 Get started with these 4 free dashboard templates for tracking and measuring content marketing performance.

 Use this free Google Analytics Content Analysis dashboard template to see your most engaging posts.

 This Content Improvement Dashboard gives you three key pieces of data that will help you improve the content on your site: your highest converting pages, your most-clicked keywords, and your CTRs by keyword.

 This dashboard helps you quickly identify old blog posts you need to update by showing you which posts are losing organic search traffic and Google Search rankings.